trifo75/RHCSA9/Topics/containers.md

 Also you can detach from a container and let it run in background - like in *tmux*.
 The key combo is: *CTRL-P - CTRL-Q* You can reattach to such a container using `podman attach container_id`

+### User id-s in running containers

+Podman is superior of docker as it is *daemonless* and  can run containers in user mode: *rootless containers*.
+There is an UID mapping between host and container.

+### Setting fs rights for shared directories

+**TODO**

 ## Querying images

 `podman ps` gives a list of running container instances